kyma-project/kyma/docs/getting-started/09-trigger-microservice-with-event.md

 UI
 </summary>

-1. Navigate to the `orders-service` Namespace view in the Console UI from the drop-down list in the top navigation panel.
+1. Select the `orders-service` Namespace from the drop-down list in the top navigation panel.

-2. Go to **Operation** > **Services** in the left navigation panel and navigate to `orders-service`.
+2. Go to **Operation** > **Services** in the left navigation panel and select `orders-service`.

 3. Once in the service's details view, select **Add Event Trigger** in the **Event Triggers** section.

 4. Find the `order.deliverysent` event type with the `v1` version from the `commerce-mock` application.
 Mark it on the list and select **Add**.

-   The message appears on the UI confirming that the event trigger was created, and you will see it in the **Event Triggers** section of the service's details view.
+   The message will appear on the UI confirming that the event trigger was created, and you will see it in the **Event Triggers** section of the service's details view.

   </details>
 </div>